Dukosli/art-of-data/_posts/2023-10-1-lab1-blogpost.md

 1. What is the average speed (Spd) of all Digimon?
 It is 120.4 in obscure units.
 2. Write a function that can count the number of Digimon with a specific attribute.
 For example, count_digimon("Type", "Vaccine") would return 70.
+As Digimon are probably very digital beings, coding questions are quite common.
+Here is a bit of code to help with this:
 ~~~
 def count_stat(type, stat):
     with open("datasets/digimon.csv", "r") as f: